-Chief Economist for Equitable Growth, Finance and Institutions, World Bank Group
+Chief Economist for the Latin America and Caribbean region, World Bank Group

 Recent work by William Maloney

 By leveraging peer-learning effects, group-based consulting can be cheaper and more effective than individual interventions in improving SME...